Music With Ease

 For me Wagner is impossible... he talks without ever stopping.
 One can't just talk all the time.

--- Robert Schumann, quoted in H Gall, Johannes Brahms (1961)
+-- Robert Schumann, quoted in: H Gall, Johannes Brahms (1961)

 His is the art of translating, by subtle gradations, all that is excessive, immense, ambitious in spiritual and natural mankind.
 On listening to this ardent and despotic music one feels at times as though one discovered again, painted in the depths of a gathering darkness torn asunder by dreams, the dizzy imaginations induced by opium.

--- Charles Baudelaire (1821-67), Richard Wagner et Tannhäuser à Paris (1861)
+-- Charles Baudelaire (1821-67), French poet and critic, in: Richard Wagner et Tannhäuser à Paris (1861)

 If one has not heard Wagner at Bayreuth, one has heard nothing!
 Take lots of handkerchiefs because you will cry a great deal!
 Also take a sedative because you will be exalted to the point of delirium!